Skip to main content

 admin_pubkey: <pubkey from .chromia/config>

-• book-review: The name of your blockchain configuration.
-This should correspond to the blockchain configuration you are working with.
+• book-review: This is the name of your blockchain configuration.
+It should correspond to the blockchain configuration you are working with.

 • module: main: Specifies that the main module is used for this blockchain configuration.